backand/docs/source/includes/_common_use_cases.md

 ### Working with the Backand provider

 Now that the external code has been configured, you can start working with the Backand provider in your service class.
-For example, you can use the following code to pull rows from an 'items' object in a Backand application:
+For example, you can use the following code to pull rows from an `items` object in a Backand application:

 ```javascript